caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 but rural outskirt where we are going?

 — I suppose that's true.
 But there's one small detail.
 There is a highway there and that's where we are heading to.
-See, the center is for this town's people.
+See, the center, however cultural you may call it, is for this town's people.
 And as tiny as it is, the shop on gas station is for "outsiders".
 And there's a long-standing tradition that outsiders deserve the best.

 — Tradition?